ericvera/whatsapp-cloudapi/packages/types/README.md

 ## Quick Start

-The types are split into two main categories:
+The types are split into three main categories:

 ### Cloud API Types